 Word Count Tracker

 Once you’re done with your outlining and summary process, it’s time for the best part: writing your novel.
-I’ve designed a very simple tool to help you track your work.
+I’ve designed a straightforward tool to help you track your work.
 It reads from your dashboard the start date and estimated date.
-Then, as you complete daily or weekly writing sessions, put the date in and what is the current total word count.
-The system will compute where you are and also let you know if you are ahead or behind schedule.
+Then, as you complete daily or weekly writing sessions, put the date in and the current total word count.
+The system will compute where you are and let you know if you are ahead or behind schedule.
 It’s pretty simple, but it does the job!

 Outlining – Download V3.0